Handling the holidays is a carefree experience at this festive Blue Ridge vacation home, now on the market for $6.6 million.

 “The Players seem to always have friends and family staying over, with dining, entertainment and an active lifestyle all par for the course,” says Vince Roser, sales director of The Cliffs at Mountain Park, who is selling the home at 171 Black Knight Trail in Traveler’s Rest/Marietta, S.C., for $6.6 million.
 Among the popular leisure pursuits to be had: everything from intimate dinner parties around the pool to a typical South African braai (read: barbecue) for 100 people in the “boma,” where local bands play live bluegrass while guests roast pig or lamb over a spit and s’mores by the re pit.
 “World-class walking, hiking, camping and the Blue Ridge Mountains also are all within 30 minutesof the house, with the arts world of Asheville, N.C., and the restaurants of Greenville, S.C., equal distance from the compound,” says Roser.
 “And the famous Blue Ridge Parkway starts nearby and is a must during the fall.”

-Photography Courtesy Of: THE CLIFFS AT MOUNTAIN PARK
+Photography by: THE CLIFFS AT MOUNTAIN PARK